mbchb/mbchb/README.md

  <img align="right" alt="GIF" src="https://github.com/arsentieva/arsentieva/blob/main/code.gif?raw=true" width="450" height="295" />

-# Hello, I am Mabrouka Chebbi 👋
+# Hello, I am Mabrouka Chebbi 💻👋

-I'm a Full-Stack Web Developer 💻 who is open to new job opportunities!
+I'm a DevOps & Cloud Enginner 💻 who is open to new job opportunities!
 I enjoy writing clean and expressive code.
 It is always my pleasure to figure out where to improve.
 <br> I am also interested in DevOps & Cloud Computing☁️🐳.
 My curiosity led me to projects related to Agile/DevOps values and practices, automation and cloud.
 DevOps isn't just a buzz word for me but a whole culture.
 <br>
 <br>